Browse Items (73 total)

 A series of photographs created as PDF files for inclusion in a web site about Anglo-Saxon architecture.
 Each file deals with a particular church and contains specific text/information about that subject.

-Not of stone (poem)
+Not of Stone

 A poem inspired by the Anglo-Saxon church of St Andrew at Greensted in Essex, parts of which are estimated to be over a thousand years old; it is possible that the site has been a place of Christian worship for 1,300 years.
 St Andrew's is the oldest…